rbp0019/ACELab-Thrust-Stand/README.md

 ## Hardware
 - **Components**:
   - Arduino Uno (or compatible board)
-  - HX711 load cell amplifier with 5kg or 10kg load cell
+  - HX711 load cell amplifier with 10kg load cell
   - Holybro PM06 power sensor (for voltage/current)
-  - Optical or hall-effect RPM sensor
+  - Optical RPM sensor
   - Brushless motor with ESC and propeller
   - Power supply (e.g., LiPo battery or bench supply)
 - **Wiring**:
-  - HX711: Connect to Arduino pins A0 (CLK), A1 (DOUT).
+  - HX711: Connect to Arduino digital pins.
   - PM06: Connect to analog pins A3 (voltage), A4 (current).
-  - RPM sensor: Connect to digital pin 2 (interrupt).
+  - RPM sensor: Connect to digital pin 2.
-  - ESC: Connect to digital pin 9 (PWM via Servo library).
+  - ESC: Connect to digital pin 11 (PWM via Servo library).
 - **Schematic**: ![Thrust Stand Setup](docs/schematic.png)
 - **Safety**:
   - Secure the motor and propeller to avoid vibration or detachment.
   - Use a stable power supply to prevent ESC damage.
   - Keep clear of the propeller during testing.

-## Future Development
-- **Planned Improvements**:
-  - Implement Kalman filtering in Arduino code to smooth thrust and RPM data (early tests in `kalman_test.ino`).
-  - Add Wi-Fi module (e.g., ESP8266) for wireless data logging.
-  - Support multiple motor sizes with adjustable mounts.
-- **Ideas**:
-  - Integrate with a mobile app for remote control and data display.
-  - Add torque sensor calibration for higher accuracy.
-  - Develop a 3D-printed enclosure for portability.
-- **Contributing**:
-  - Open an Issue to report bugs or suggest features.
-  - Fork the repository and submit pull requests for code improvements.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.